-Welcome to our Cognitive Behavioral Therapy (CBT) program, a highly effective and evidence-based approach to psychotherapy that empowers individuals to break free from negative thought patterns, manage emotions, and cultivate positive behavioral change.
-At Cognitive Resilience Counselling Clinic (CRCC), we believe in the power of cognition and behavior in influencing emotional well-being and overall mental health.
+Welcome to our Cognitive Behavioural Therapy (CBT) program, a highly effective and evidence-based approach to psychotherapy that empowers individuals to break free from negative thought patterns, manage emotions, and cultivate positive behavioural change.
+At Cognitive Resilience Counselling Clinic (CRCC), we believe in the power of cognition and behavioural in influencing emotional well-being and overall mental health.
 Through CBT, we provide a supportive environment where clients can gain insight into their thought processes, develop coping skills, and achieve lasting transformation.

 Understanding Cognitive Behavioral Therapy: